himanshurobotics/HumanLanguageTranslator/README.md

 From Python Script
 Just run the `HumanLanguageTranslator.py` in your favourite Python enabled IDE.
 ##### or
-You can directly run the `HumanLanguageTranslator.exe` to access the application without creating any Python environment.
-##### or
 Create your own executable file by following the below method,
 1. Open Terminal in Linux/Mac or CMD/Powershell in Windows.
 2. Run the below command,